 Although Val’s father was a ‘champion’ hairdresser in Geneva, before coming to England, Val did not expect to follow in his footsteps.
 Initially he was more interested in music.
 But he liked the atmosphere of the salon and of helping people to look better, so aged 19 he started as an apprentice at Toni and Guy’s in Mayfair – and from the first day he worked there, he knew he wanted to set up a salon of his own.
 Four years later he did – in Thackeray Street and he’s been there ever since.

 He is deeply critical of the way hairdressing is currently taught.
 He favours proper apprenticeships, where trainees ‘look, listen and learn’ in the presence of a skilled and experienced person.
 In his view, the current NVQ system turns trainees into students, gives them little hand-on experience and merely provides a number of agencies and a few of the larger companies with a useful source of revenue that they are reluctant to give up.
 He thinks we should start rebuilding the strength and character of our youngsters, so they can become highly competent through their own endeavours.
-Exactly as he started in fact – and to put his money where his mouth is, his youngest daughter Gabriella started in August working by his side as his apprentice in salon management!
+Exactly as he started in fact – and to put his money where his mouth is, his youngest daughter Gabriella started working by his side as his apprentice in salon management!

 In fact Val is big on the value of personal experience.
-Last year, with his great friend from across the road at Ottoemezzo, Emidio, he cycled all the way to Santiago de Compostella from St Jean de Port – a 1000 kilometre trip in 9 days!
+Not so long ago, with his great friend from across the road at Ottoemezzo, Emidio, he cycled all the way to Santiago de Compostella from St Jean de Port – a 1000 kilometre trip in 9 days!
 A mind-boggling and spiritual experience he calls it.
 It has given him a fresh way of looking at life.
 ‘When you are cycling along a flat road, things are a bit boring, so you start thinking, wouldn’t it be fantastic if there was a hill.
 But when you are climbing a hill 26 kilometres long, like we did, or going down another at 70 kph with your hands killing you as you clamp them to the brakes, you can’t wait for it to end.
 So whenever you find yourself in difficulties, or things are boring, hang on in there, because it will change.’

 Val has embraced this new philosophy as he deals with today’s tough economic climate.
 Like most small businesses, his faces a challenging time.
 ‘The economy’s like the steepest hill – you go round the corner and my god! there’s a steeper one.
 But you know, every hill ends.
 So it’s a great opportunity to think, when it does end, how should it be?’